-1 INTRODUCTION
+1 Introduction

-Recently, smart mobile applications have been increasingly used in a business context.
-Examples include simple applications (e.g., task management), but also sophisticated analytic business applications.
-In particular, smart mobile devices can be used for enabling flexible mobile data collection as well (Pryss et al., 2013).
-Thereby, data can be collected with sensors (e.g., pulse sensor), communicating with the smart mobile device (Schobel et al., 2013), or with smart form-based applications (Pryss et al., 2012).
-Examples of applications requiring such a mobile data collection include clinical trials, psychological studies, and quality management surveys.
+During the last years smart mobile applications have been increasingly used in business environment.
+Examples include applications for task management and location-based services.
+In particular, smart mobile devices offer promising perspectives in respect to mobile data collection as well [13].
+For example, data could be collected with sensors (e.g., pulse sensor), communicating with the smart mobile device [23] or with form-based end-user applications [12].
+Such a mobile data collection becomes necessary, for example, in the context of clinical trials, psychological studies, and quality management surveys.

-Developing a mobile data collection application requires specific knowledge on how to implement smart mobile applications.
-Furthermore, it requires domain-specific knowledge, usually not available to the programmers of these applications.
-Hence, to avoid a gap between business needs and IT solutions, continuous and costly communication between domain and IT experts becomes necessary.
-To improve this situation, a framework for rapidly developing and evolving mobile data collection applications is indispensable.
-In particular, respective business applications should be easy to maintain for non-computer (i.e., domain) experts as well.
-Our overall vision is to enable domain experts to develop mobile data collection applications at a high level of abstraction.
-Specifically, this paper focuses on the process-driven design, implementation, and enactment of mobile questionnaire applications, which support domain experts with their daily data collection tasks.
+In order to enable mobile data collection, specific knowledge on how to implement such smart mobile applications is required on one hand.
+On the other, domain-specific knowledge is needed, which is usually not available to application developers.
+Consequently, costly interactions between domain experts and IT experts are required.
+To reduce overall efforts, a framework for rapidly developing and evolving mobile data collection applications shall be developed.
+In particular, respective business applications shall be easy to maintain for non-computer experts as well.
+Our overall vision is to enable domain experts to develop mobile data collection applications themselves at a high level of abstraction.
+Specifically, this paper focuses on the process-driven design, implementation and enactment of mobile questionnaires that support end users with their daily data collection tasks.

 As application domain for demonstrating the benefits of our approach we choose psychological studies.
 Here, domain experts mostly use paper-based questionnaires for collecting required data from subjects.
-However, such a paper-based data collection shows several drawbacks, e.g., regarding the structure and layout of a questionnaire (e.g., questions may still be answered, even if they are no longer relevant or needed), or the later analysis of the answers (e.g., errors might occur when transferring the collected paper-based data to electronic worksheets).
+However, such a paper-based data collection shows several drawbacks, e.g., regarding the structuring and layout of a questionnaire (e.g., questions may still be answered even if they are no longer relevant) as well as the later analysis of answers (e.g., errors might occur when transferring the paper-based collected data to electronic worksheets).

-To cope with these issues and to understand the subtle differences between paper-based and electronic questionnaires in a mobile context, first of all, we implemented several questionnaire applications for smart mobile devices and applied them in real and sophisticated application settings (Liebrecht, 2012; Schindler, 2013).
-In particular, we were able to demonstrate that electronic questionnaires relieve domain experts from costly manual tasks, like the transfer, transformation and analysis of the collected data.
-As a major drawback, the first applications we had implemented were hard-coded and required considerable communication with domain experts.
-As a consequence, these applications were neither easy to maintain nor extensible.
-However, in order to avoid a gap between the domain-specific design of a questionnaire and its technical implementation enacted on smart mobile devices, an easy to handle, flexible and generic questionnaire system is indispensable.
+To cope with these issues and to understand the differences between paperbased and electronic questionnaires in a mobile context, first of all, we implemented selected questionnaire applications for smart mobile devices and applied them in real world application settings [3, 21, 6].
+In particular, we were able to demonstrate that mobile electronic questionnaires relieve end users from costly manual tasks, like the transfer, transformation and analysis of the collected data.
+As a major drawback, however, all these applications were hard-coded and their implementation required considerable interactions with end users.
+As a consequence, the respective applications were neither easy to maintain nor extensible.
+In order to overcome the gap between the domain-specific design of a questionnaire and its technical implementation enacted on smart mobile devices, therefore, an easy to handle, flexible and generic questionnaire system is required.